 In order to gain a thorough understanding of the existing challenges and opportunities in Uptown, a series of focus group meetings and one-on-one interviews were held with UDI board members and other Uptown stakeholders.
-Through this process, concerns were identified, which top summarized below.
+Through this process, top concerns were identified, which are summarized below.
 These stakeholder observations and concerns were synthesized with other inputs from the external and internal evaluations to select priority actions.
-They should NOT as action be read recommendations.
+They should NOT be read action as recommendations.